The Ultimate Guide To

 Founder - Internet Lifestyle Hub

-As an acclaimed lifestyle entrepreneur and international speaker, Siddharth has trained over 200,000 people in the last 10 years.
+As an acclaimed lifestyle entrepreneur, Business World's 40 under 40 award winner, and international speaker, Siddharth has trained over 500,000 people in the last 10 years.
 Recognized as one of India’s leading andsought-after “info-marketing” specialists, Siddharth has worked closely with renowned International experts like Robert Kiyosaki, T Harv Eker, Tony Robbins, Brian Tracy,and Jack Canfield.

 After running many multi-million-dollar online campaigns for companies and helping people make money online in the last 10 years, Siddharth has developed and perfected the Freedom Business Model.
 The Freedom Business Model focuses on helping people take their expertise online and building a super-profitable digital coaching business, without an office or employees.

 His mission is to reform the education and employment system by building a new breed of Digital Leaders, based on the core principles of humanity and simplicity and by enhancing one’s social skills, happiness, and overall productivity.

 He is the author of this book, “You Can Coach” which decodes all the steps for experts to successfully PLAN, LAUNCH, and GROW a digital coaching business to six figures a month.

 Wearing multiple hats, Siddharth is a husband of a loving wife, a father of 2 boys, a

 minimalist, futurist, spiritualist, a YouTuber who has published over 300 videos, as well

 Everybody wants to become a coach.
 Everybody wants to become a consultant.
 The future of the coaching and consulting industry is one of the hottest topics right now.

 What are the myths of this coaching, training, and consulting industry?